Day 1 - Lome

 Days 3-4 - Mole National Park

 Two days to explore the park.
 We head out on safari in the early mornings and late afternoons, when the wildlife is more active, in search of wildlife which includes elephants, buffalo, hartebeest, roan and others.
-Lions and leopard are also present here, but not often seen.
 The birdlife here is also prolific, with a wide variety of raptors, waterbirds and other species.
 Overnight Zaina Lodge.
 (BLD)

 Day 5 - Tamale - Accra